MplusKASSA/soap-client-php/README.md

-# MplusKASSA SOAP API Client PHP
+# MplusKASSA SOAP API Client for PHP

+This SOAP API Client is intended to be lightweight and fast, so no wrappers, WSDL-file or SoapClient is used.

+Use your personal MplusKASSA API documentation for reference: https://api.mpluskassa.nl:YOUR_API_PORT/?docs

 ---

-This api client is intended to be lightweight and fast so no wrappers, wsdl or soapclient is used.
-Use your api documentation for reference : https://api.mpluskassa.nl:YOUR_API_PORT/?docs

----

-Usage :
+Usage:
 ```
 <?php
 use MplusKASSA\SOAP\Client;